Before entering the world of franchising, it is important to understand what the fundamentals of franchising are.

 - You will come across a number of franchise opportunities to choose from that meet your personalised goals.

-- You are given a license and in exchange guidelines set by the franchisor must be followed.
+- You are given a licence and, in exchange, guidelines set by the franchisor must be followed.

 - You are expected to pay a percentage of your earnings to the franchisor.